 The most common of all the depression varieties is major depression.
 It affects our clients’ mental health in a debilitating way at any given time; there are no age ranges for major depression.
 Individuals often complain of suffering from extreme sadness, irritability, changes in sleeping patterns and eating habits, sensations of physical pain, and hopelessness.
 An overwhelming depressed mood for over two weeks is considered an indication to seek professional help for an official diagnosis.

 Extreme tiredness, the loss of concentration, and feelings of guilt can be so excessive that a depressed individual may be led to consider death and suicide.
 In this state, our clients are often prescribed antidepressants as the primary choice of treatment.
-However, our depression therapists of Houston often found that by adding individual therapy with coping strategies, clients are more likely to respond better to treatment.
+However, our depression therapists often found that by adding individual therapy with coping strategies, clients are more likely to respond better to treatment.

 Although Dysthymia does not affect as much of the population as major depression does, it is still a common form of depression.
 It has characteristics of long periods of low moods for at least a year.
 A client seeing us about dysthymia may not even know that they need treatment as they can function sufficiently, but not at their best.
 Symptoms may include difficulties in concentrating, mild tiredness and sadness, as well as changes in appetite and sleeping habits.